A curiously slowly mixing Markov chain: Properties of the chain

 where $\overline{x}$ is the binary $n$-tuple obtained from $x$ by flipping all bits and $\sigma \in S_n$ is any permutation. \end{corollary} \begin{proof} All equalities follow from observing that the quantity in \cref{closedformk} is left invariant under permutation of coordinates or negation of either $x$ or $y$. \end{proof}

-The first two equalities describe an additional symmetry of the chain which will be helpful in obtaining eigenvectors, while the last equality may be viewed as a consequence of the lumping of the binary Burnside process to its orbits (since $|x| = |\sigma(x)|$ for all $x \in C_2^n$).
-In particular, $K$ (viewed as an operator) commutes with the $S_n$-action and thus maps only within isomorphic irreducible subspaces of permutation representations on the vector space of functions $L(C_2^n)$; this is further discussed in \cref{schurweylsection}.
+The first two equalities in \cref{Kmatrixsymmetries} describe an additional symmetry of the chain which will be helpful in obtaining eigenvectors, while the last equality may be viewed as a consequence of the lumping of the binary Burnside process to its orbits (since $|x| = |\sigma(x)|$ for all $x \in C_2^n$ and $\sigma \in S_n$).
 Similar analysis for other Markov chains with various symmetries, towards comparing the Metropolis algorithm to other random walks on graphs, can be found in \cite{boydsymmetry}.

 To state the next (crucial) feature of $K(x, y)$, recall that a function of a Markov chain need not be a Markov chain.
 For the (general) Burnside process, as in the introduction, \cite[Section3]{boseeinstein} shows that the chain ``lumped to orbits'' remains a Markov chain with a uniform stationary distribution.
 Background on lumping, in particular Dynkin's criterion, can be found in \cite{kemenysnell} or \cite{lumping}.
-Its application to the binary Burnside process underlies the results for $||K_0^\ell - \pi||_{\text{TV}}$ and $\chi_0^2(\ell)$ stated in the introduction, using that $\underline{0}$ is in its own orbit.
+Its application to the binary Burnside process underlies the results for $||K_{\underline{0}}^\ell - \pi||_{\text{TV}}$ and $\chi_{\underline{0}}^2(\ell)$ stated in the introduction, using that $\underline{0}$ is in its own orbit.
 This next result shows that a very different set of lumpings also remains valid:

 \begin{proposition} The restriction of the Burnside process on $(C_2^n, S_n)$ to any $m \le n$ of its coordinates is also a Markov chain, and its transition probabilities are exactly given by the Burnside process on $(C_2^m, S_m)$. \end{proposition}